Editor's note: This is an updated version of a story originally published last June.

 Sgt.
-John Russell faces trial in the killing of five U.S. servicemembers at a mental health clinic in Iraq’s Camp Liberty three years ago.
-The death penalty is on the table, even though a judge recommended the Army withdraw that punishment because of Russell’s well-documented, deteriorating psychological condition during his third deployment to Iraq.
+John Russell pleaded guilty to killing five U.S. servicemembers at a mental health clinic in Iraq's Camp Liberty three years ago.
+The death penalty was on the table, even though a judge recommended the Army withdraw that punishment because of Russell's well-documented, deteriorating psychological condition during his third deployment to Iraq.

-The other soldier with a potential capital case at Lewis-McChord is Staff Sgt.
-Robert Bales, formerly of Lake Tapps, who allegedly murdered 16 Afghan civilians the night of March 11.
-He’d been stationed at the base for a decade and was on his fourth combat tour.
+Likewise, Bales started as a capital case that now apparently has ended in a plea deal.
+Bales, formerly of Lake Tapps, is accused of murdering 16 Afghan civilians the night of March 11, 2012.
+He'd been stationed at the local base for a decade and was on his fourth combat tour.

-Today, six men are on death row at Fort Leavenworth, Kan.
+Today, five men are on death row at Fort Leavenworth, Kan.

-Their crimes resemble the charges against Russell more so than the Army’s case against Bales: All six are there for killing other Americans, not for crimes committed against foreign noncombatants.
+Their crimes resemble the charges against Russell more so than the Army's case against Bales: All five are there for killing other Americans, not for crimes committed against foreign noncombatants.

-However, only one of the six committed his crimes while deployed overseas.
+However, only one of the five committed his crimes while deployed overseas.

 Soldiers who murder civilians in war zones are more likely to face a life sentence as their most serious punishment.

-For instance, the Army did not pursue a death sentence against any of the four Lewis-McChord soldiers who were convicted last year in connection with the murders of three Afghan civilians in 2010.
-The ringleader of this so-called “kill team,” former Staff Sgt.
+For instance, the Army did not pursue a death sentence against any of the four Lewis-McChord soldiers who were convicted in 2011 in connection with the murders of three Afghan civilians in 2010.
+The ringleader of this so-called "kill team, " former Staff Sgt.
 Calvin Gibbs, received a life sentence with the possibility of parole.